BFSSI-Bioinformatics-Lab/ProkaryoteAssembly/README.md

   -1, --fwd_reads PATH  Path to forward reads (R1).  [required]
   -2, --rev_reads PATH  Path to reverse reads (R2).  [required]
-  -o, --out_dir PATH    Root directory to store all output files.  [required] --version             Specify this flag to print the version and exit.
+  -o, --out_dir PATH    Root directory to store all output files.  [required] --cleanup             Specify this flag to remove everything except the final assembly upon completion.
+  --version             Specify this flag to print the version and exit.
   --help                Show this message and exit.
 ```